saucelabs/sauce-docs/docs/testrunner-toolkit/configuration/cypress.md

 sidebar_label: Configuration
 ---

+import Tabs from '@theme/Tabs';
+import TabItem from '@theme/TabItem';
+import useBaseUrl from '@docusaurus/useBaseUrl';

 `saucectl` relies on a YAML specification file to determine exactly which tests to run and how to run them.
 To customize `saucectl` to run your Cypress tests, simply modify the properties of the YAML file accordingly.
-The page defines each of the configuration properties specific to running Cypress tests.
+This page defines each of the configuration properties specific to running Cypress tests.

 ## Setting an Alternative Configuration File

 By default, `saucectl` looks for the `config.yml` file in the `.sauce` folder of your project root, but you can actually specify a different file, or if you are using multiple frameworks or need to configure different sets of tests to run separately, you may choose to have multiple configuration files that you can direct `saucectl` to reference as necessary.

-Run the following command to direct `saucectl` to use any configuration file you choose:
+Use the following configuration at runtime to direct `saucectl` to use any configuration file you choose:

 ```bash
 saucectl run -c ./path/to/{config-file}.yml